 The religious historian George Marsden once quipped that in the 1950s and 1960s an evangelical Christian was “anyone who likes Billy Graham.”
 But when Billy Graham was asked to define the term in the late 1980s, he replied, “Actually, that’s a question I’d like to ask somebody too.”
 As it turned out, even America’s most famous evangelical preacher couldn’t describe what the term meant.

 Graham isn’t alone.
-While the word evangelical pops up in American media to describe everything from mega-churches to voting blocs, few people seem to know what an evangelical is exactly.
+While the word evangelical pops up in American media to describe everything from megachurches to voting blocs, few people seem to know what an evangelical is exactly.
 Those who claim to know often disagree.

 The disparate nature of evangelicalism makes its members difficult to define.
 They don’t have a single authority like the Roman Catholic pope or Mormon First Presidency, so you can’t just phone a central office and ask for the official definition.
-Since they span a range of denominations, churches, and organizations, there is no single membership statement to delineate identity.
+Because they span a range of denominations, churches, and organizations, there is no single membership statement to delineate identity.
 As a result, individual observers are left to decide how to define what makes someone or something evangelical.
 To the pollster, it is a sociological term.
 To the pastor, it is a denominational or doctrinal term.
 And to the politician, it is a synonym for a white Christian Republican.

 So what is an evangelical, for the love of God, and why does it even matter?
-The answer requires an understanding of both the history and theology of the movement.
+The answer requires an understanding of both the history and the theology of the movement.